 The Group's overall sensitivity to interest rate movements is, in part, dependent on the underlying profitability of the Group.
-If the Group delivers profits at the level achieved in the year ended 30 June 2016 then based on 30 June 2016 year end borrowing of \$2.6m a plus or minus 2% movement in interest rates (+/- \$52,000) would not cause a material change in underlying profitability of the Group.
+If the Group delivers profits at the level achieved in the year ended 30 June 2017 then based on 30 June 2017 year end borrowing of \$0.7m a plus or minus 2% movement in interest rates (+/- \$14,140) would not cause a material change in underlying profitability of the Group.

-The Group has adopted a policy of borrowing in Australian dollars with Australian banks and/or other financial institutions as it builds its offshore businesses.
-When appropriate to do so the Group will seek to evolve its borrowing profile such that borrowings are spread across territories in relation to the business undertaken in those territories.
+The Group has adopted a policy of predominantly borrowing in Australian dollars with Australian banks and/or other financial institutions as it builds its offshore businesses.
+The Group does have an overdraft in its 100% subsidiary Compumedics Germany GmbH.
+The facility limit is EUR350k.
+The Group also has a USD500k invoice finance facility in its Compumedics USA subsidiary.
+As appropriate, the Group will continue to evolve its borrowing profile such that borrowings are spread across territories in relation to the business undertaken in those territories.